Flagsmith/flagsmith/docs/docs/basic-features/managing-features.md

 Flags default to On (true) or Off (false).
 You can also optionally store and override String and numerical (int and float) values.
 The Flagsmith SDKs allow you to call both `hasFeature` as well as `getValue` on the same flag.
-These calls will retrive both the Boolean value as well as the String/Numerical value if specified.
+These calls will retrieve both the Boolean value as well as the String/Numerical value if specified.
 The SDKs generally return False/Null if the flag is missing or the value is not set, but there are variations between different languages.

 ## Multi-Variate Flags